Associate Degree of Arts

 Table of contents

-To be eligible for the award of Associate Degree of Arts a candidate shall successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:
+To be awarded the Associate Degree of Arts a student will be required to successfully complete the equivalent of sixteen (16) units (192 credit points) comprising:

-- all eight (8) units listed in Part A; and
+- All six (6) units listed in Part A; and

-- Any eight (8) elective units chosen from Part B subject to pre-requisites.
+- Any ten (10) units from Part B from either stream subject to pre-requisites.

 Schedule of units